dragbe/cemu_graphic_packs/Mods/BreathOfTheWild_NoPauseInCombat/readme.txt

-Removes pausing in combat
+Disables pausing in combat

 NOTES
-- Use Wii U Gamepad as emulated controller
+- Data Layer mod (last version) required for the "exclusion feature"
-- "Exclusion feature" available
+- Use Wii U Gamepad|pro controller as emulated controller
-- Ingame weapons|runes selector not affected
+- Quick menu not affected

 INSTALLATION INSTRUCTIONS
 - browse to your Cemu folder